poetic/ember-fryctoria/README.md

 When online, it will use your defalut store, adapter and serializer.
 After each request to server, it will automatically save records into localforage-adapter.

-When offline, it will use the local backup via localforage-adapter to retrive records (e.g. store.find).
+When offline, it will use the local backup(localforage-adapter) to retrive records.
 A queue of jobs is created when the user create, update or delete while offline.
 When online we flush this queue to keep the server in sync.

 **Features NOT supported(yet):**
 - Sideloaded records are not saved to localforage automatically, only the main